Stoker (film)

-Stoker is a 2013 psychological thriller film directed by Park Chan-wook, in his English-language debut, and written by Wentworth Miller.
+Stoker is a 2013 Southern Gothic coming-of-age psychological thriller film directed by Park Chan-wook, in his English-language debut, and written by Wentworth Miller.
 The film stars Mia Wasikowska, Matthew Goode, Nicole Kidman, Dermot Mulroney, and Jacki Weaver.

 Stoker had its world premiere at the Sundance Film Festival on 20 January 2013, and was theatrically released in the United States on 1 March 2013, by Fox Searchlight Pictures.

 Plot

 On her 18th birthday, India Stoker, a girl with a strong acuteness of the senses, is left with her unstable mother Evelyn after her loving father Richard dies in a car crash.
 At Richard's funeral, Evelyn and India are introduced to Richard's charismatic younger brother Charlie, who has spent his life traveling the world.
 India, who did not know Charlie existed, is perturbed by his presence.
 He announces that he is staying indefinitely to help support India and Evelyn, to Evelyn's delight and India's chagrin.

 India witnesses Charlie argue with Mrs. McGarrick, the head caretaker of the house.
 Mrs. McGarrick complains to Charlie that she has been his "eyes and ears" since he was a boy.
 Mrs. McGarrick then disappears.
 Charlie and Evelyn grow close while India continues to rebuff his attempts to befriend her.
 India's great-aunt Gwendolyn visits the family, to Evelyn and Charlie's dismay.
 Gwendolyn shows surprise at Charlie's claims of traveling the world and tells Evelyn that she needs to talk to her about Charlie.
 Gwendolyn changes hotels due to an unexplained fear and suspicion of Charlie.
 She loses her cell phone and tries to call the Stokers' home from a phone booth, but Charlie arrives and strangles her to death with his belt.
 Meanwhile, India discovers Mrs. McGarrick's body in the freezer and realizes Charlie is a murderer.

 At school, India stabs a bully, Chris Pitts, in the hand with a pencil after he tries to land a punch to her head.
 This draws the attention of another classmate, Whip Taylor.
 One night, after witnessing Evelyn and Charlie kiss, India wanders off to a local diner where she runs into Whip.
 She and Whip go into the woods, and as they make out, India bites his tongue.
 Whip attempts to rape India before Charlie intervenes and breaks Whip's neck with his belt while Whip's body lies on top of India.
 India aids Charlie in burying the body in her garden.
 She attempts to call Gwendolyn, but hears her phone ring in the garden, realizing Charlie killed her too.
 While showering, India masturbates to the memory of the murder, climaxing as she remembers Charlie breaking Whip's neck.